 Private alternative loans should be utilized only after all other financial aid resources have been exhausted.
 Private loan interest rates are variable and are often based on credit plus an index such as PRIME or LIBOR.

-To apply for a private loan:
+Private loans can take 2-3 weeks to process.
+It is recommended that students begin applying for private loans before the trimester starts.
+For information see: Student Loans